Exterior Painting Across the North End — Hyde Park, Harrison Boulevard, Camel's Back & Beyond

 Mobilization and protection (Day 1 of work)

-Comprehensive power wash to remove loose dirt, mildew, chalking, and any loose paint.
+Comprehensive power wash with medium pressure (1,500–2,500 PSI) to remove loose dirt, mildew, chalking, and any loose paint.
+Careful technique on pre-1928 original wood to avoid driving water into joints.
 Allow 24–48 hours for thorough drying before sanding.

-Prime all bare wood with oil-based or premium acrylic primer.
-Caulk all joints, trim seams, and gaps.
-Repair any rot or damage discovered during prep.
-Replace damaged boards or trim pieces.
+Prime all bare wood with oil-based primer (best penetration on aged old-growth wood) or premium acrylic primer.
+Breathable mineral primer on Tudor stucco.
+Caulk all joints, trim seams, gaps at corner boards.
+Repair any rot or damage discovered during prep that wasn't surfaced during initial walk.

 First coat of body color across all siding.
-Consistent thickness, proper temperature conditions (50°F+ ambient, dry weather forecast for 24 hours after).
+Consistent thickness, proper temperature conditions (50°F+ ambient, dry weather forecast for 24 hours after each coat).
+On Tudor stucco, breathable acrylic or mineral paint application — never standard latex.

 Second coat for full coverage and color depth.
 This is the final body surface.

-Trim painting in coordinated color (multiple coats for smooth finish).
+Trim painting in coordinated color (multiple coats for smooth finish on the formal Colonial Revival cornice and casing details).
 Door painting (typically off-hardware for clean finish).
+Exposed rafter tail painting on Craftsman bungalows.
+Half-timbering repaint in dark contrasting color on Tudor bodies.
 Final touch-ups.
+EPA RRP final HEPA vacuuming and ground-containment cleanup.
 Walkthrough with you.
 Punch-list addressed within 1 week.
 7-year workmanship warranty begins.

 - City of Boise Historic Preservation Commission — Design review information, district maps, and Certificate of Appropriateness application.